-Sandra looks for writers with something significant to say, who know how to say it in a unique way, and whose books will make a difference.
-Her hallmark is an eye for quality fiction that sells well, and on the literary fiction side, her roster of authors includes authors such as Maxine Hong Kingston (Woman Warrior), Amy Tan (The Joy Luck Club and, most recently, The Valley of Amazement), Lisa See (Snow Flower and the Secret Fan and, recently, China Dolls), Chitra Divakaruni (Mistress of Spices and most recently Before We Visit the Goddess), and Anchee Min (Red Azalea and Cooked Seed), among others.
-On the mystery/thriller side, she champions bestsellers Diane Mott Davidson (the Queen of the Culinary Mystery), and Cosmopolitan editor Kate White.
+Sandra is, perhaps, best-known for her eye for quality fiction that sells well, representing authors such as Maxine Hong Kingston, Amy Tan, Lisa See, Nobel Prize-winner Mo Yan, Chitra Divakaruni, and Shobha Rao, among others.
+On the mystery/thriller side, she champions bestsellers Diane Mott Davidson (the Queen of the Culinary Mystery), and former Cosmopolitan editor Kate White.
 And, on the children's front, she is Stellaluna author/illustrator Janell Cannon's proud agent.

-Read On Being Out There: Being a Literary Agent on the West Coast" by Sandra Dijkstra
+Read On Being Out There: Being a Literary Agent on the West Coast" by Sandra Dijkstra.